Nikhil-Singla/Nikhil-Singla/README.md

     </a>
   </td>
   <td>
-    <span>Let's connect and talk tech, projects, or opportunities!</span>
+    <span>Let's connect and talk!
+Feel free to reach out to me directly, or on my email!</span>
   </td>
 </tr>
 </table>